 Summer Term March 15 Fall Semester April 1 Spring Semester November 1 Applications received after the above deadlines (even if your academic program has a later program deadline) will pay an additional $30.00 late fee.

 Fill out the online application.

-We recommend that prospective graduate students, including University of Utah seniors, apply for admission through the University of Utah ApplyYourself online application system, found at each graduate program’s website.
-If you are a previous graduate student and are reapplying, you must complete the printable PDF application.
+- All prospective graduate students, including University of Utah seniors, apply for admission through the University of Utah ApplyYourself online application system, found at each graduate program’s website.

 Pay the application fee.